plnkx/blog/_posts/2015-06-06-dantes-inferno-my-favorite-plnkx-note.markdown

 And from then on -- every day if I was lucky -- I'd drive in to work and walk and walk and then right before I got to the door... my phone would buzz.
-I'd smile and look down at my phone.
+I'd smile and look down at the note.

 I knew what to expect.
 Anticipation was half the fun.
 It was something I wanted.